How to Test Keywords for your site

 3. Will the lead successfully get converted into a sale?

-While ideally every keyword should be able to convert visitors into potential customers, not all keywords are successful in doing so.
-You need to identify with higher conversion rates, and use this to your advantage.
+While ideally, every keyword should be able to convert visitors into potential customers, not all keywords are successful in doing so.
+You need to identify with higher conversion rates and use this to your advantage.

 Good luck when you test keywords for your website.
+Check out our article on long-tail keywords.